 So…what happens next?
 When will Disneyland reopen?

 That still does not answer the titular “when will Disneyland reopen?” question, but our response at this point is simply “before Summer 2021.”
 That’s predicated upon the economic devastation in keeping theme parks and other business sectors closed that long.
 It’s simply unsustainable and not feasible.
+Not only that, but it’s not even remotely necessary given plummeting case and hospitalization numbers coupled with surging vaccination rates.

 Once new guidelines are released and Disneyland qualifies to reopen, employee unions and Disney need to reach an agreement for Cast Members to return to work.
 It’s very likely that there are already tentative terms on the table here, and the unions and Disney will formalize those as soon as the state releases its rules.